 Frequently Asked Questions

-Will master’s students be required to attend the live classes (in-person or online)?
+Will master’s students be required to attend the live online classes?

-Because the master’s program is based on discussion of great books, regular attendance (either in-person or online) at live classes is required.
-Accommodations can be made for occasional absences.
+Because the master’s program is based on discussion of great books, regular attendance is required.
+Accommodations are made for occasional absences.

 Will there be a class recording?

 Recordings will be available weekly to enrolled students and may be used for future instruction and promotion.

 Am I eligible for the master’s program if I do not have a bachelor’s degree?

 You must complete your bachelor’s degree in order to gain a master’s degree.
 Since Memoria College is not an undergraduate institution, you must first complete your bachelor’s degree at an undergraduate institution before a degree can be granted.

 Students without a bachelor’s degree may audit courses.